henriksommerfeld/blog-hugo/content/article/2024-03-02-databases-as-dev-tool/index.md

 )
 {{</code>}}

-*We have better syntax highlighting in our editors than my blog can render, so it's not just a plain SQL string to look at.*
+*Again, we have better syntax highlighting in our editors than my blog can render, so it's not just a plain SQL string to look at.*

 ## Database features